-16.2 Driving on the Apron Taxi lane without the appropriate Authority 1 month ADA suspension and a loss of 6 penalty points 16.3 Driving on the Taxiway without the appropriate Authority / ATC clearance 2 month ADA suspension and a loss of 8 penalty points 16.4 Driving on the Runway without the appropriate Authority / ATC clearance 6 month ADA suspension and a loss of 10 penalty points 16.5 Escorting a vehicle without the appropriate authority Loss of 3 penalty points 16.6 Crossing a live Taxiway during low visibility procedures 2 month ADA suspension and a loss of 8 penalty points 16.7 Driving on the Aircraft Stand without the appropriate Authority Loss of 8 penalty points 17.
+16.2 Driving on the Aircraft Stand without the appropriate Authority Loss of 8 penalty points 16.3 Driving on the Apron Taxi lane without the appropriate Authority 1 month ADA suspension and a loss of 6 penalty points 16.4 Driving on the Taxiway without the appropriate Authority / ATC clearance 2 month ADA suspension and a loss of 8 penalty points 16.5 Driving on the Runway without the appropriate Authority / ATC clearance 6 month ADA suspension and a loss of 10 penalty points 16.6 Escorting a vehicle without the appropriate authority Loss of 3 penalty points 16.7 Crossing a live Taxiway during low visibility procedures 2 month ADA suspension and a loss of 8 penalty points 17.
 R UNWAY CROSSING / ENTRY REQUIREMENTS 17.1 Unauthorised vehicle crossing Runway 1 month ADA suspension and a loss of 6 penalty points 18.
 O THER 18.1 Operating a phone that is not hands free while driving airside 1 month ADA suspension and a loss of 4 penalty points 18.2 Operating a personal entertainment audio device whilst operating a vehicle.
-1 month ADA suspension and a loss of 4 penalty points 18.3 Unauthorised use of another companies' vehicle or equipment To be examined on a case by case basis 18.4 Operating an un-roadworthy vehicle airside Loss of 3 penalty points 18.5 Any other activity that may constitute a hazard to aircraft operations or airside safety To be examined on a case by case basis 18.6 Traversing the Perimeter Road in reverse direction 1 month ADA suspension
+1 month ADA suspension and a loss of 4 penalty points 18.3 Traversing the Perimeter Road in reverse direction 1 month ADA suspension 18.4 Operating an un-roadworthy vehicle airside Loss of 3 penalty points 18.5 Any other activity that may constitute a hazard to aircraft operations or airside safety To be examined on a case by case basis